marios-gnk/data-science-salaries-nonparametric-analysis/README.md

 ## Notes
 - All analysis and interpretation are contained directly in the analysis.R script via detailed comments.
 - No external report was produced; the script itself serves as a full analytical write-up.
-- All the figures have been extracted and made available in the figures directory.
+- All the figures have been extracted and made available in the figures folder.